 Canvest recognises that the absence of a structured process for managing ethical risks can impact our reputation and financial performance in the long run.
 To uphold our commitment to social accountability, we've integrated an ethical monitoring protocol into our operations.
-Several of our Operating Projects have achieved Social Accountability 8000 (SA8000) certification, a globally recognised social compliance standard that covers various areas, including child labour, forced labour, health and safety, compensation, supply chain monitoring, external communication, anti-discrimination, and other policies.
-The social responsibility management system developed in line with SA8000 is applicable to all Operating Projects.
+Several of our Operating Projects have achieved the Social Accountability 8000 (SA8000) certification, a globally recognised social compliance standard that covers various areas, including child labour, forced labour, health and safety, compensation, supply chain monitoring, external communication and anti-discrimination.
+Our Social Accountability Management System developed in line with SA8000 is applicable to all Operating Projects.

-External SA8000 assurance has transitioned to an annual schedule in 2023, and internal assurance is conducted annually to verify our compliance with ethical and social compliance standards.
+The external audit for SA8000 transitioned to an annual schedule in 2023, while internal audit is conducted annually to verify our compliance with ethical and social accountability standards.